lume/cli/README.md

 and no build configurations; they use `lume` commands for building, testing, formatting, and publishing packages.

-> **NOTE:** This project initially meets needs for my own packages, and as such may not
+> **NOTE:** This project initially meets needs for LUME packages, and as such may not
-> be a perfect fit for your needs.
+> be a perfect fit for everyone's needs.
 >
 > I'd like to make this easy to extend and even more generic to fit any needs, so that only few
 > modifications are needed in order to adopt its use for more specific cases (f.e. adding babel